20 Bank Accounts for Bad Credit of October 2025

 This second chance checking account has a monthly fee of $5.
 The only way to avoid it is if the primary account owner is 13 – 24 years old.

-There’s a minimum opening deposit of $25.
+There’s a minimum deposit of $25 to get started.
 You get access to online bill pay, mobile banking, and over 13,000 ATMs free of charge.

 Why You Need a Bank Account